 Introduction: Acute compartment syndrome is a potentially life-changing condition and is treated surgically.
 Accurate anatomical knowledge is essential for surgical treatment.
 Foot compartments, unlike those in the leg, are not well characterised.
-Several foot compartment models with between three and ten compartments have been proposed, based on anatomical, rather than clinical, criteria.
-The criterion for surgical intervention is a sustained internal compartment pressure of 30mmHg.
+Several foot compartment models with between three and ten compartments have

-Materials and Methods: Cadaveric specimens (three fresh, 17 embalmed) were used to investigate foot compartments with potential for sustaining an internal pressure of 30mmHg.
+Materials and methods: Cadaveric specimens (three fresh, 17 embalmed) were used to investigate foot compartments with potential for sustaining an internal pressure of 30mmHg.
 Possible communications between compartments, and effects of increased pressure in one compartment on neighbouring compartments were also studied.
 The results of dye injections followed by dissection best aligned to the three-compartment model.
 Ultrasound was used to confirm accuracy of cannulation for saline delivery to the three compartments, raising internal pressure, which was then monitored.